5 Ways Slate's AI Features Are Built for Online Learning

 That analysis work is sophisticated.
 It involves reviewing existing materials, understanding organizational context, identifying gaps in current training, and determining what success looks like.
 Skipping it produces courses that are technically complete but strategically misaligned.

-With the MCP connector, Claude Desktop or Claude Code becomes a thinking partner for this upfront work.
-Users can have Claude analyze learning needs, break down competency frameworks, map curriculum sequences, and evaluate what a training program should cover.
+With Slate MCP, your AI assistant becomes a thinking partner for this upfront work.
+Slate currently supports Claude Desktop and Claude Code, with ChatGPT support coming soon.
+Creators can have their AI analyze learning needs, break down competency frameworks, map curriculum sequences, and evaluate what a training program should cover.

-When the analysis is done and the direction is clear, users invoke Slate's create_course or preview_course_outline tools to build from that foundation.
+When the analysis is done and the direction is clear, creators invoke Slate's course creation tools (such as create_course and preview_course_outline) to build from that foundation.
 The same conversation that identified the need can produce the course, without switching tools or re-entering context.

 Course management through conversation

-The MCP connector extends beyond creation.
-Users can list and filter courses, tag in bulk, create tracked sharing links, open review sessions, and check engagement analytics, all through natural language.
-The ability to query and manage an existing course library through conversation turns the connector into a content management interface.
+Slate MCP extends well beyond creation.
+The full toolset spans course creation and previewing, listing and filtering, tagging in bulk, creating and reading shareable preview links, opening and summarizing review sessions, generating review checklists, creating tracked sharing links, and pulling engagement analytics, all through natural language.
+The ability to query and manage an existing course library through conversation turns Slate MCP into a content management interface for your AI assistant of choice.

 For a deeper look at the MCP connector, see how to create eLearning with AI assistants.
 For how Slate's data model supports this kind of management at scale, see Slate as a content management system.
 Setup instructions are on the MCP page.